-We will study the interactions of a number of particle detectors coupled to a quantum massless scalar field.
-Let us consider an $X-X$ coupling form of the Unruh-DeWitt Hamiltonian. ~\cite{r11,r12,r13} A general form of the Unruh-DeWitt detector field interaction is given by
+We study the interactions of two detectors coupled to a quantum massless scalar field in a cavity.
+Let us consider an $X$--$X$ coupling form of the Unruh--DeWitt Hamiltonian~\cite{r11,r12,r13}.
+A general form of the Unruh--DeWitt detector field interaction is given by

-where $\lambda(\tau)$ is the switching function or coupling, $\hat{\mu}$ is the monopole moment of the detector and $\hat{\phi}[x(\tau_{j})]$ is the scalar field operator evolving along the worldline of the detector parametrized in terms of the proper time $\tau$.
-Here, the subscript $``1"$ of the Hamiltonian represents the interaction term and the subscript $``0"$ of the Hamiltonian represents the free Hamiltonian term.
+where $\lambda(\tau)$ is the switching function or coupling, $\hat{\mu}$ is the monopole moment of the detector, and $\hat{\phi}[x(\tau_{j})]$ is the scalar field operator evolving along the worldline of the detector parameterized in terms of the proper time $\tau$.
+Here, subscript $``1"$ of the Hamiltonian represents the interaction term and subscript $``0"$ represents the free Hamiltonian term.
 To derive the correct form of the Hamiltonian in the Heisenberg picture, let us first write the field and monopole operators in the Schr\"{o}dinger picture.
-For clarity, we first consider just one detector undergoing general motion in flat space time with an associated proper time $\tau$ with a scalar quantum field expanded in terms of the plane wave solutions:
+For clarity, we first consider just one detector undergoing general motion in flat spacetime with an associated proper time $\tau$ with a scalar quantum field expanded in terms of the plane-wave solutions, i.e.,

-Here, the superscript $``S"$ denotes the Schr\"{o}dinger picture. $``H"$ denotes the Heisenberg picture. $\hat{a}_{n}$ and $\hat{a}_{n}^{\dagger}$ are the annihilation and the creation operator for the $nth$ field mode respectively. $v_{n}$ is the spatial part of the $nth$ mode solution to the field equations, i.e. the $nth$ mode function.
-We consider the field and the detector as being all in a stationary cavity in flat space time.
-The cavity introduced here for the vacuum field and the associated infrared and ultraviolet mode cutoff.
-In order to determine these mode functions, we need to impose boundary conditions for the cavity.
-The different boundary conditions are with different advantages.
-For example,
+where superscript $``S"$ denotes the Schr\"{o}dinger picture and $``H"$ denotes the Heisenberg picture, $\hat{a}_{n}$ and $\hat{a}_{n}^{\dagger}$ are the annihilation and creation operators, respectively, for the $n$th field mode, and $v_{n}$ is the spatial part of the $n$th mode solution to the field equations, i.e., the $n$th mode function.
+We consider the field and the detectors as being in a stationary cavity in flat spacetime.
+The cavity introduced here is for the vacuum field and the associated infrared (IR) and ultraviolet (UV) mode cutoffs.
+To determine these mode functions, we must impose boundary conditions for the cavity, and different boundary conditions offer different advantages, e.g.,

-the above is from the reflecting boundary condition or periodic boundary condition respectively.
-Here $k_{n}$ is the wave vector for the $nth$ field mode.
-For the massless scalar field, $\omega_{n}=|k_{n}|$ and $k_{n}=n\pi/L$ is under the reflecting boundary conditions or $k_{n}=2n\pi/L$ is under the periodic boundary conditions where $L$ is the length of the cavity.
-The periodic boundary condition is preferred in our study because it can avoid the blue-shift induced decoupling.~\cite{r22} The monopole moment of the detector $\hat{\mu}$ in the Schr\"{o}dinger picture gives as
+which are from the reflecting boundary condition or the periodic boundary condition, respectively.
+Here, $k_{n}$ is the wave vector for the $n$th field mode.
+For the massless scalar field, we have $\omega_{n}=|k_{n}|$, with $k_{n}=n\pi/L$ under the reflecting boundary condition or $k_{n}=2n\pi/L$ under the periodic boundary condition, where $L$ is the length of the cavity.
+The periodic boundary condition is preferred herein because it avoids the blueshift-induced decoupling~\cite{r22}.